microsoft/nodejstools/Nodejs/Docs/User/Debugging.md

 console.log(appendWorld(hello));
 ```

-Put a breakpoint on the `return text + '!'` line, start debugging (typically F5) and wait when program execution will stopped on the target statement.
-Then modify the statement `return text + world`, save changes and perform a Step Over (typically F10), so after that stepping will be continued from the beginning of `appendWorld` function.
+Put a breakpoint on the `return text + '!'` line, start debugging (F5) and wait until program execution is stopped at the breakpoint.
+Then modify the statement `return text + world`, save changes, and perform a Step Over (F10).
+You will see that the step will proceed from the beginning of `appendWorld` function.

-To enable/disable Edit and Continue function go to **Tools** menu and click on **Options**.
-In the **Options** dialog box, expand the **Node.js Tools** node and select or clear the **Enable Edit and Continue** check box.
+To enable or disable the Edit and Continue feature, go to **Tools** menu and click on **Options**.
+In the **Options** dialog box, expand the **Node.js Tools** node and set or clear the **Enable Edit and Continue** check box.

 Debugging Options
 -----------------